 Multidisciplinary teams (MDTs) are formed before a school or organization faces an allegation of abuse.
-They are composed of internal child protection designates or team (CPD/CPT) and external representatives from legal, medical, emotional and social support agencies grounded in local law and trauma-informed care.
+They may be composed of internal child protection designates or incident response team members and external representatives, possibly including law enforcement, medical, and social-emotional support agencies grounded in local law and trauma-informed care.

 AISA advises clear guidelines should be in place when a MDT is involved in a case of abuse (such as for serious physical abuse, all sexual abuse, or when caregivers don’t respond to school-based child protection team recommendations).

 - Action Steps in Event of an Incident (NAIS) US